Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Discussion

-\textbf{H4: Generalization is enhanced by compositional scale.} Finally, the experiments confirmed that larger vocabularies of verbs, adjectives, and nouns led to greater generalization.
-Robots trained with richer compositional repertoires achieved higher success rates on unlearned tasks, whereas smaller vocabularies constrained generalization severely.
-Our previous study \cite{vijayaraghavan2021grounding} on supervised training of language and action for an arm robot also showed that compositional generalization improved as the size of verb--noun combinations in training increased.
-However, that work was limited in scale, examining only cases from $3 \times 3$ to $5 \times 8$ verb--noun combinations, where success rates for unlearned goals improved only from 57\% to 71\% under the condition of 80\% training.
+\textbf{H1: Generalization is enhanced by compositional scale.} The experiments confirmed that larger vocabularies of verbs, adjectives, and nouns led to greater generalization.
+Robots trained with richer compositional repertoires achieved higher success rates on unlearned actions, whereas smaller vocabularies constrained generalization severely.
+Our previous study \cite{vijayaraghavan2021grounding} on supervised training of language and action for an arm robot also showed that compositional generalization improved as the size of verb-noun combinations in training increased.
+However, that work was limited in scale, examining only cases from $3 \times 3$ to $5 \times 8$ verb-noun combinations, where success rates for unlearned goals improved only from 57\% to 71\% under the condition of 80\% training.
 By contrast, the present study examined much broader scaling, ranging from 48 to 180 possible compositions, while using only 33\% of them for training.
-Under these conditions, generalization performance improved dramatically from near 25\% to 90\%.
+Under these conditions, generalization performance improved dramatically from near 25\% to 85\%.
 This contrast highlights that scale plays a critical role in enhancing generalization, and that curiosity-driven developmental learning provides a more powerful mechanism than supervised schemes under conditions of limited input.
 The finding also connects to the classical ``poverty of the stimulus'' problem raised by Chomsky \cite{chomsky1980rules}, as it shows how compositionality enables powerful generalization from sparse training data.
-Once, we hypothesize that necessary training size could be proportional to summation of number of words appeared for each dimension instead of multiplication of it for all dimensions if compositionality size increases \cite{vijayaraghavan2021grounding}.
-This hypothesis becomes more plausible by the results in the current study which, however, should be confirmed in much more scaled experiments in the future.
+Once, we hypothesized that necessary training size could be proportional to summation of number of words appeared for each dimension instead of multiplication of it for all dimensions if compositionality size increases \cite{vijayaraghavan2021grounding}.
+This hypothesis becomes more plausible given the results in this current study, which should be confirmed in much more scaled experiments in the future.